andryRaho/Omeka-S-theme-Repository-insa-toulouse/README.md

 ### Optional dependencies

+- Module [Contribute] to manage submission of student works.
+- Module [Guest] to manage student account in public side.
 - Module [Block Plus] to manage pages.
 - Module [Advanced Search] to manage the search.
 - Module [Reference] to display facets in the results with the internal adapter.